NXT WarGames (2021): Background

-From 2017 to 2020, WWE's NXT brand held an annual subseries of events under the TakeOver series titled WarGames, based around the WarGames match.
-In September 2021, the NXT brand went through a restructuring, being rebranded as "NXT 2.0", reverting, in part, to a developmental territory for WWE.
+Since May 2014, WWE had held a series of periodic professional wrestling events for its NXT brand titled TakeOver, which were originally livestreamed exclusively on the WWE Network before also becoming available on traditional pay-per-view (PPV) in October 2020.
+WarGames was an annual subseries of TakeOver events that began in 2017, based around the WarGames match; it was originally held as a support show for the main roster's Survivor Series event in November before moving to December in 2020.
+In September 2019, NXT began to be regarded as WWE's third main brand with that year's TakeOver: WarGames being the first TakeOver held following this recognition, but in September 2021, NXT went through a restructuring and was rebranded as "NXT 2.0", reverting to a developmental brand for WWE.
 In October, it was speculated that the company may end the TakeOver series as another TakeOver event was not scheduled for 2021 after TakeOver 36 in August.

-On November 9, 2021, NXT's fifth WarGames event was announced to be held on Sunday, December 5, 2021, at the WWE Performance Center in Orlando, Florida.
-The announcement confirmed that the event would not be a TakeOver event, thus marking NXT's first event to air on pay-per-view (PPV) and via livestreaming following TakeOver's discontinuation, as well as the first non-TakeOver to air on any of these broadcast outlets since Halftime Heat in February 2019.
-It was also the brand's first PPV and livestreaming event held following its rebranding as "NXT 2.0".
-It was also the first WarGames to livestream on Peacock after the American version of the WWE Network merged under Peacock in March; other countries maintained the WWE Network service.
-On the day of the event's announcement, WWE had originally made a post on Twitter that had the event titled as "TakeOver: WarGames"; however, the tweet was quickly deleted and WWE reposted the announcement with the "TakeOver" title removed.
+On November 9, 2021, NXT's fifth WarGames event was announced to be held on Sunday, December 5, 2021, at the brand's home venue, the WWE Performance Center in Orlando, Florida.
+The announcement confirmed that the event would not be a TakeOver event, thus marking NXT's first PPV and livestreaming event held following TakeOver's discontinuation, as well as the first non-TakeOver to air on any of these broadcast outlets since Halftime Heat in February 2019, and also NXT's first major event to not be held as a TakeOver since the brand's inaugural livestreaming event Arrival in February 2014.
+It was also the brand's first PPV and livestreaming event held following its rebranding as "NXT 2.0", which also phased out the Capitol Wrestling Center name for the Performance Center as all COVID-19 restrictions had been lifted.
+It would also be NXT's first WarGames to livestream on Peacock in the United States following the shutdown of the American version of the WWE Network in April.
+On the day of the event's announcement, WWE had originally made a post on Twitter referring to the event as "TakeOver: WarGames"; however, the tweet was quickly deleted and reposted omitting the "TakeOver" title.

+The WarGames match is a type of roofless steel cage match that surrounds two rings placed side by side.
+It is contested by two or three teams composed of three to six members each.
+One member from each team starts in the cage, and every couple of minutes, another team member enters in a staggered format until all participants have entered.
+Once all participants are in the cage, the match officially begins and the first team to score a pinfall or submission wins, while escaping the cage is a forfeit.